p123o215/DownloadScanner/README.md

 # Users Download Directory Scanner
-This code is designed to scan recently downloaded files using Virus Total's API For example if you downloaded 7 files within 10 min and you changed the $timeIntervol var to -10 then every file you downloaded within 10 minutes will be scanned 4 at a time (As to not go over free quota you have to stay under 4 scans a minute)
+This code is designed to scan recently downloaded files using Virus Total's API.
+For example if you downloaded 7 files within 10 min and you changed the $timeIntervol var to -10 then every file you downloaded within 10 minutes will be scanned 4 at a time (As to not go over free quota you have to stay under 4 scans a minute).
 For this to run peirioticaly you have to set up a task in task scheduler to do this go into task scheduler and follow the pictures, Again  fell free to email me with any questions.

 ![image](https://github.com/p123o215/DownloadScanner/assets/62272895/ef4bdb7f-8966-4f5f-9218-2da1f91596fb)